GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

 ## Usage

 The engine takes a path to an input config and a path to output the generated Terraform configs.
+For details on fields for the input schema, see the [schema](../../internal/tfengine/schema.go).
 After the output has been generated, there is no dependency on the engine any longer, and the user can directly use the `terraform` and `terragrunt` binaries to deploy the infrastructure.

 Replace the values in the [example](../../examples/tfengine/simple.yaml) with values for your infrastructure, then run the following commands:

 ```shell
 # Step 1: Clone repo